keithappleyard/Chess-Engine/README.md

 ## About the project

-This is a project where I made a chess engine using C# and a GUI with WPF that has customisable settings for the AI player.
+This is a project where I made a chess engine with the minimax algorithm using C# and a GUI with WPF that has customisable settings for the AI player.

 ## Image Credits